eclipseisoffline/eclipsestweakeroo/README.md

 - Added `tweakChatMessages` tweak, which tries to turn custom formatted chat messages into vanilla ones.
 It is a bit buggy at the moment, issues can occur.
 - Added `tweakSlippery` tweak, mostly for fun, which overrides the slipperiness of every block, can be configured using the `slipperiness` option in `Generic`.
   - Can also be used to disable slipperiness altogether (including for ice blocks and such), by setting to the minimal value.
+- Added `tweakJumpVelocity` tweak, also mostly for fun, which overrides the jump velocity setting of every block.
+Can be configured using the `jumpVelocity` option in `Generic`.
+  - This option is set to `1.15` by default, which is just enough to allow jumping over fences, walls, etc.
 - Added `disableEntityCollisions` yeet, which disables entity collisions.
 You can still push other entities, but they can't push you.
 - Added `disableKnockback` yeet, which disables taking knockback.
 May not work on servers.
 - Added `disableFogModifiers` yeet, which disables all fog modifiers (water, lava, powdered snow, darkness, etc.).